tichzvidzayi/tichzvidzayi/README.md

-"Git push origin master: Where ideas become reality 📝"
+⚡git push origin master: Where ideas become reality

 <!--
 **tichzvidzayi/tichzvidzayi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.